optionalg/puppet-logstash_old/README.md

 * `logstash_log_path`: The path for the logfile that Logstash will log its own events to.
 Defaults to `/var/log/logstash/logstash.log`.
 * `java_runtime_path`: The path to the Java runtime binary.
 Defaults to `/usr/bin/java`
 * `jar_file_path`: The path where the Logstash monolithic .jar file will be placed and run from.
 Defaults to `/opt/logstash/logstash.jar`.
+* `logstash_version`: The version of Logstash you want to download and install.

 If you wanted to change the parameters, a node definition with the parameterized class would look like this: